Middle School Social Studies & History Google Apps

 Product

-Greatest Soccer Player Opinion Writing Unit Digital & Print | 5th & 6th Grade
+The Holocaust & Anne Frank Bundle Digital & Print | 5th Grade & 6th Grade

 By Creative Primary Literacy

-This activity is an online resource, that uses Google Slides, and is linked to your Google Drive.
-It can be completed by students online using tablets or computers.
+These activities are online resources, that use Google Forms or Google Slides, and are linked to your Google Drive.
+They can be completed by students online using tablets or computers.
 If you are unsure how to allow the students to have their own individual copy take a look at the instructional video below:

 Google Classroom - How to make a copy for each student - Assignment

-Please ensure when you download this resource into Google Drive that you are logged in to the gmail account where you wish to store the activity.
+Please ensure when you download this bundle into Google Drive that you are logged in to the gmail account where you wish to store the activity.
 In the past teachers have downloaded resources into their school account in error.
 Thanks :)

 Product